Unfortunately, many VPNs are not safe. Learn what you need to know about choosing a safe VPN, and how to make them even safer.

 And for downloaders, a VPN is a must.
 If nothing else, a VPN will protect you in case you inadvertently or accidentally download something you shouldn't have.

 This all points to using a trusted, non-logging premium VPN provider, but doing so without throwing money out the window.
-A reliable VPN has your back and is great value for as little as $2.99/month.
-Why pay the whopping $13/month some VPNs charge?
+A reliable VPN has your back and is great value, with prices as low as $2.19/month.

 Part III: How to Make VPN More Secure?

 There are a number of ways to make a VPN even more secure.